openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

 As we (well, mostly other people than me) were dealing with a rather obscure
       micro-controller when hacking our laser projector in brmlab, the only datasheet we have found has been in Chinese.
-This is quite often the case with obscure China-made parts (including event stuff like LEDs) and itâ€™s annoying to deal with.
+This is quite often the case with obscure China-made parts (including event stuff like LEDs) and it’s annoying to deal with.

 As powerful as the net-color spec for CompIcc and Oyranos are, they are currently slow.
 It
       takes Compiz around 11 seconds to show a usable desktop.
 For a colour geek like me no problem.